maiaacademy/imersao-azure-expert/README.md

 1. Select the name of your Network security group.

+**Note:** If necessary desatch associated Network security groups.

-In the menu bar of the network security group, under Settings, you can view the Inbound security rules, Outbound security rules, Network interfaces, and Subnets that the network security group is associated to.
+1. In the menu bar of the network security group, under Settings, you can view the Inbound security rules, Outbound security rules, Network interfaces, and Subnets that the network security group is associated to.

 1. Under **Support + troubleshooting**, you can view Effective security rules.